Diagnose and Replace a Defective Hard Drive (Linux Dedicated Server with Software RAID)

 sudo apt-get install hdparm

-Then, type the following command to access the information required for drive replacement:
+Then enter the following command to retrieve the information required for disk replacement:

 hdparm -i /dev/sda

-If the SMART log was created as described above, it will contain enough sufficient information.
-You can use it to have the defective hard drive replaced.
-Please contact the customer service once you have it.
+If the SMART log was created as described above, this is sufficient information.
+You can then arrange for the defective hard disk to be replaced.
+Please contact IONOS Customer Service for this.

-If you cannot find the serial number of the defective hard drive using Smartctl, you can alternatively provide customer service with the serial number of the working hard drive(s).
+If you cannot call up the serial number of the defective hard disk using Smartctl, you can alternatively provide the serial number of the working hard disk(s) to the customer service.

-The following example assumes that the second hard drive (sdb) needs to be replaced.
-During the status check, for example, the following status of the software RAID is displayed:
+The following example assumes that the second hard disk (sdb) is to be replaced.
+For example, the following status of the software RAID is displayed during the status check:

 Personalities : [raid1]